fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_04_full_search.md

 Write a report that includes the following information:

-1- Description of an improved heuristic.
+1- Description of the improved heuristic.
 2- Statistics on the performance of the new heuristic vs the Facelets/20 heuristic.
 Use the level-6 cube idea mentioned above.
 3- Description of the cube solving technique used in the script.